murchu27/awesome-wm-config/README.md

 #### Widgets
 Added a battery-widget, from [awesome-wm-widgets][4].
 Also changed the warning message that it usually displays for low battery.
+This required installing [arc-icon-theme-git][8] and [moka-icon-theme-git][9] from the AUR.

     local battery_widget = require("awesome-wm-widgets.battery-widget.battery")
     ...